Healthcare and Social Media

 Using Social Media To Empower Patients:

 Knee Replacements Still Work 20 Years Later.
-Study showed most recipients remained active and pain-free.
+The study showed most recipients remained active and pain-free.

 In a New York Times story on Beyond the Traditional in Sports Medicine, Dr. Howard Luks explained that improvements in sports medicine — even in 1998 — were happening at a rapid rate.